FrankDankbow/ScadaBR_Installer/README.md

-# ScadaBR Installer for ScadaBR
+# ScadaBR Installer for Linux
 (Forked from thiagoralves/ScadaBR_Installer)